-There is no rule of thumb for deciding the length of the abstract.
-It depends on the format you are following.
-It varies not only with the nature of the subject but also with the scope or extent of the research too.
-However, on a general note, the abstract can maximum be of 300 words.
+There is no thumb rule for determining the length of your dissertation abstract.
+It depends on the style that you are in.
+It differs not only with the subject’s existence, but also with the research’s purpose or reach.
+However, the abstract can, on a general note, be a maximum of 300 words.

-Where the dissertation abstract appears in the dissertation?
+Where does the abstract topic show up in the dissertation?

-The abstract is written in the start, after writing the acknowledgements but before the table of contents and list of figures and tables.
-Although this section appears in the start it is usually written in the very last.
-When you are done with writing all the rest of the dissertation.
+The abstract is published in the beginning, after the acknowledgments have been written but before the table of contents and a list of figures and tables.
+Although this segment occurs in the beginning it is typically written in the very last paragraph.
+When all the remainder of the essay is finished for research.

-What is the purpose of the dissertation abstract?
+What is the object of an abstract dissertation?

-The purpose of the dissertation abstract is to write the aims, objectives, dissertation methodology and the outcomes of the result.
-Remember one thing while writing the dissertation abstract that it should be understandable at its very own.
-Self-standing is the most important parameter for judging the credibility of the dissertation abstract.
-Obviously, it is a short guide for the dissertation, anyone who will be seeking help or guidance regarding the dissertation subject, then he will not be going through the whole dissertation.
-So keep your dissertation abstract so comprehensive, that anyone can get an idea about your dissertation through reading the abstract.
+The aim of the dissertation abstract is to write the aims, methods of the dissertation and the findings of the study.
+Remember one thing when writing the dissertation abstract that it should be comprehensible in its own way.
+The most important parameter for assessing the quality of the abstract is self – reliance.
+It is, of course, a short guide for the dissertation, anyone who wants help or guidance on the topic of the dissertation will not go through the whole research.
+And make your abstract dissertation and detailed, that by reading the abstract, anyone can get an idea about your dissertation.

-Although it is going to be the first writable and notable section in the dissertation you will be going to write it in the last.
-The reason behind is that when you will be done with the first draft of your dissertation, then you could critically analyze your research.
-When all the aspects of the dissertation along with their outcomes will be in front of you, then you can filter well which information needs to be there in the abstract section. so it is always a good approach to write it in the end.
+While it will be the first writable and noteworthy portion in the dissertation, in the last you can write it.
+The reasoning behind this is that when you get through with the first draft of your dissertation, then you could analyse your research critically.
+If all the facets of the dissertation along with their findings are in front of you, then in the abstract section you can well sort out which information needs to be there.
+And putting it in the end is always a good approach.

-A step-wise guide for writing the dissertation abstract according to APA style:
+A step – by – step guide for writing a dissertation abstract as per APA style:

-- Write the abstract in the paragraph form followed by the “Abstract” heading in the center of the page.
+- Write the abstract in the form of a paragraph accompanied by the heading “Abstract” in the middle of the article

-- According to the APA format, the abstract length should range between 150-3250, but this is not standard it can vary depending upon the type of your dissertation.
+- The abstract length should be between 150-3250 according to the APA format, but this is not normal it can vary depending on the type of the dissertation

-- Discuss various sections in the abstract in the same order as they appear in the dissertation.
-For instance, start with the short description of the introduction, methodology and the conclusion.
+- Discuss different sections of your dissertation in the same order as they occur in the study.
+For instance, start with the short description of the introduction, methodology and the conclusion

 What are the components of the dissertation abstract?